Where to Go in Tuscany

 1. Florence

 Elegant palaces, incredible museums, and centuries-old churches are not all you will find in Florence.
-The city is also popular for its culinary traditions and cutting-edge shopping opportunities.
+The city is also renowned for its fantastic food scene and some of the best shopping in the world.

 For more info, check out my guide to Florence and 3-day Florence itinerary.